 ToggleUnderstanding the Unique Features of Montessori Education

-What are some of the distinctive features that set Montessori education apart?
+What is Montessori education?
 Montessori education, named after the founder—Dr. Maria Montessori, from the early 20th century, brought a significant departure from the conventional way of schooling.

 If children are successful, they can develop a love of learning in the Montessori classroom, the climate of which is based on the principles of several factors.
+What are some of the features that set Montessori education apart?
+Read below!

 Child-Centered Philosophy

+One of the many unique aspects of education Montessori is that it is based on a deep respect for the individual child.
 For Montessori educators, respecting their students’ individuality is completely unlike adhering to the other traditional models of education that thrive on standardized instruction.
+They observe and understand every child’s interests, strengths, and developmental needs to ensure that the approach is adapted in a one-to-one relationship.

 This individual attention gives a sense of belonging and provokes the child to take more ownership of the learning.